 Acquired immunity includes

 B cells and T cells work together to destroy invaders.
 Ag-presenting cells (see Antigen-Presenting Cells) are needed to present Ags to T cells.

 Successful immune defense requires activation, regulation, and resolution of the immune response.

 Once recognized, an Ag, Ag-Ab complex, or complement-microorganism complex is phagocytosed.
-Most microorganisms are killed after they are phagocytosed, but others (eg, mycobacteria) inhibit the phagocyte's ability to kill them once they are engulfed.
-In such cases, T cell–derived cytokines, particularly interferon-γ (IFN-γ), stimulate the phagocyte to produce lytic enzymes and other microbicidal macrophage products, which kill or sequester the microorganism.
+Most microorganisms are killed after they are phagocytosed, but others inhibit the phagocyte's intracellular killing ability (eg, mycobacteria that have been engulfed by a macrophage inhibit that cell's killing ability).
+In such cases, T cell–derived cytokines, particularly interferon-γ (IFN-γ), stimulate the phagocyte to produce more lytic enzymes and other microbicidal products and thus enhance its ability to kill or sequester the microorganism.